Loading...

 That's the first thing it says in my success criteria.

-So let's start with the very top and that will be the sky.
+So let's start with the very top, and that will be the sky.

 So I could say above the city, above the dreary city.

-So that's me using my plan, was gazing down.
+Above the dreary city, an amber, cloud-covered sky, so that's me using my plan, was gazing down.

-That's in personification, was gazing down on the world below.
+Was gazing on the world below.

 Full stop.

-Okay, that's a first sentence.
+Okay, that's a nice first sentence.

 I've used my plan.